barbara@ymow.org | (734) 217-4453

 Show less...

 Chris Brown joined YMOW in August 2022 as Volunteer Manager and was promoted in April 2023 to Supportive Services Manager.
-In his new role, Chris will oversee and support YMOW's growing case management team.
+In this role, Chris oversees YMOW's growing case management team.

 "YMOW offers so many services to our clients beyond just a meal, and I'm so excited to help connect the dots across the organization.
 I'm eager to support the team that provides those additional services by promoting their work to stakeholders and partners, and leveraging our dedicated volunteer base to increase capacity," Chris said.

-Chris also is leading the formation of YMOW's DEI Committee.
+Chris also leads the formation of YMOW's DEI Committee.

 Show more...